St0rmBr3w/foundry-oft-composer/README.md

 # LayerZero OFT Example with Foundry

 Deploy and use Omnichain Fungible Tokens (OFT) with LayerZero V2 using Foundry.
-This example demonstrates a complete **deploy → wire → send** workflow with automated address resolution from LayerZero metadata.
+This example demonstrates a complete **deploy → wire → send** workflow with a simplified configuration system that automatically manages deployment artifacts and RPC endpoints.

 ## Table of Contents